lightness/release-it-slack-notification-plugin/README.md

-# My plugin for release-it
+# Plugin for release-it to notify about release in slack

 This [release-it plugin](https://github.com/release-it/release-it/blob/master/docs/plugins.md) ...